 9. The good public transport access

-The Gold Coast has a fantastic public transport system that makes getting around the city very easy.
-There’s no shortage of buses, trains, and trams to get you where you need to go, and the network usually runs on time.
-Plus, the public transport network can take you to several day-trip and overnight destinations outside the Gold Coast, including Brisbane.
+The city’s fantastic public transport system makes getting around very easy.
+There’s no shortage of buses, trains and trams to get you where you need to go, and the network usually runs on time.

-As a student, you may qualify for a concession rate on your GO card, meaning you can save up to 50% off on your rides.
+As a student, you may qualify for a concession rate on your go card, meaning you can save up to 50 per cent on your travel costs.